 International health-related research funders, regulators and journals want individual-level health data to be shared more widely, but in reality, the volume of data shared and re-used remains low.(1) Health researchers and other data producers are reluctant to share data unless they know that their datasets are of high quality and reliable.
 That means having good data management process and procedures and well-trained data managers, which in turn requires investment and commitment by research groups, institutions and funders to provide good data management infrastructure, skills training, data management hardware and software.

 So how can data sharing and data reuse be promoted?
-And what can funders do to help?

 First, research groups, departments and institutions should establish their own research data sharing policies to maximise the use of its data.(2,3) These policies can serve as powerful internal data-sharing incentives, which have frequently been overlooked in efforts to promote external (funding agency, journal) incentives.